samuelmiver/protinseq/README.md

   -g [genome sequence, fasta or genbank format]  <br />
   -o [output directory to locate the results]

-As example, we included a pair of files that you can use to test the pipeline functioning as:
+As example, a pair of files that you can use to test the pipeline are included in the repository:

 ```bash
 fastqins -i ./test/test_read2.fastq.gz -i2 ./test/test_read1.fastq.gz -t TACGGACTTTATC -g ./test/NC_000912.fna -o test -v -r 0